apache/flink/docs/dev/connectors/kinesis.md

 ### Threading Model

 Since Flink 1.4.0, `FlinkKinesisProducer` switches its default underlying KPL from a one-thread-per-request mode to a thread-pool mode.
 KPL in thread-pool mode uses a queue and thread pool to execute requests to Kinesis.
-This limits the number of threads that KPL's native process may create, and therefore greatly lowers CPU utilizations and improves efficiency. **Thus, We highly recommend Flink users use thread-pool model.** The default thread pool size is `10`.
+This limits the number of threads that KPL's native process may create, and therefore greatly lowers CPU utilization and improves efficiency. **Thus, We highly recommend Flink users use thread-pool model.** The default thread pool size is `10`.
 Users can set the pool size in `java.util.Properties` instance with key `ThreadPoolSize`, as shown in the above example.

 Users can still switch back to one-thread-per-request mode by setting a key-value pair of `ThreadingModel` and `PER_REQUEST` in `java.util.Properties`, as shown in the code commented out in above example.